ananthakumaran/paisa/docs/reference/config.md

     - Assets:Debt:*
   # By default, average of last 3 year expenses will be used to
   # calculate your yearly expenses.
 This can be overriden by setting
-  # this config to positive value
+  # this configuration to positive value
   # OPTIONAL, DEFAULT: 0
   yearly_expenses: 0